apigee-labs/rapier/README.md

 ### To-do List Extended

 So far we have seen examples of APIs that are easy to navigate in a hypertext model.
-What if I want to design URLs that allow the user to
+What if I want to include URLs in my API that allow the user to quickly locate a particular resource in the web without navigating the web from the beginning to find it?
-'jump' directly to a particular resource?
 In Rapier, those sorts of URLs are called `Query URLs` and they are declared using `Query Paths`.
-A `Query Path` defines a path though the web of resources across relationships.
+A `Query Path` describes a pre-defined path though the web of resources for quickly locating resources.
 Each `Query Path` implies a [URI Template](https://tools.ietf.org/html/rfc6570) that is part of the API.
 The following example should make this clearer.

 ```yaml